 A NICAI Supplementary Application may be required for applicants who are not current or recent University of Auckland students, ie, out of study for more than one year or graduates from other universities.
 This includes a completed Supplementary Application Form and may also include a CV, portfolio, CD or DVD, statement of intent and/or a research proposal.
-Copies of academic records are also required for study not completed at The University of Auckland.
+Copies of academic records are also required for study not completed at the University of www.creative.auckland.ac.nz/pg-supp-app